 - Saturday, January 31: Bank stabilization – planting of willow sprigs

-- Saturday, February 7: Replanting of oaks near Rogers Ranch
+- Sunday, February 8: Replanting of oaks near Rogers Ranch - RESCHEDULED from February 7

 - Saturday, February 21: Olema corridor fence removal/Invasive species removal